Laura Jane Grace: Transition

 Grace experienced feelings of gender dysphoria from a young age, citing them as her "earliest memories".
 Grace publicly came out as a transgender woman in May 2012 in an article to Rolling Stone.
 Grace announced plans to begin transitioning.
 Having been inspired to come out after meeting a transgender Against Me! fan, Grace had informed the rest of the band that February.
 In 2012, she began publicly using the name Laura Jane Grace.
 "Laura" is the name her mother would have chosen had she been assigned female at birth, "Jane" was selected simply because she thinks it's pretty, and "Grace" is her mother's maiden name.
 On continuing to perform in Against Me!, Grace said, "However fierce our band was in the past, imagine me, six-foot-two, in heels, fucking screaming into someone's face."

 In her 2012 interview with Rolling Stone, Grace revealed plans to take hormones and undergo electrolysis.
 She said she was also considering surgery.
 She expressed apprehension about chondrolaryngoplasty and bottom surgery, saying, "I don't give a fuck if I lose my penis.
 It's just fucking scary because of the surgery.
 I've needed to have my wisdom teeth removed for five years, and I still haven't."
-She said that she would live as a woman and undergo psychotherapy for a year before considering gender confirmation surgery: "Right now, I'm in this awkward transition period.
+She said that she would live as a woman and undergo psychotherapy for a year before considering gender-affirming surgery: "Right now, I'm in this awkward transition period.
 I look like a dude, and feel like a dude, and it sucks.
 But eventually I'll flip, and I'll present as female."
 In 2015, Grace stated, "I think it's perfectly valid [for a trans person] to never undergo bottom surgery".

-In response to Grace's announcement, a number of figures in the punk community voiced their support, including musicians Brian Fallon, Brendan Kelly, Franz Nicolay, and Mike Shinoda; cartoonist Mitch Clem; and mixed martial artist CM Punk.
+In response to Grace's announcement, a number of figures in the punk community voiced their support, including musicians Brian Fallon, Brendan Kelly, Franz Nicolay, and Mike Shinoda; cartoonist Mitch Clem; and professional wrestler CM Punk.
 Herndon Graddick, President of GLAAD, hoped that Grace's public profile would increase public awareness and acceptance of trans people: "[Laura] is displaying extraordinary courage by coming out as transgender after already establishing herself as a rock star.
 For many of the band's fans, this may be the first time they're actually thinking about transgender people and the bravery it sometimes takes in order to be true to yourself."

 Grace confirmed in January 2019 that she underwent facial feminization surgery in December 2018 as part of her transition.